 About N.C.
 A&T

 North Carolina Agricultural and Technical State University (N.C.
 A&T) is a public, land-grant university and constituent member of the University of North Carolina system.
-It is a historically black university.
+It is a historically black university, established in 1891.
 The university is located on 200 acres in Greensboro, North Carolina, 300 miles south of Washington, D.C., and 350 miles north of Atlanta.
-It was established in 1891.

-The university’s history as one of only 18 historically black 1890 land-grant universities is reflected in its strengths in agriculture, animal science, engineering, and environmental science.
+The university’s history as one of only 18 historically black 1890 land-grant universities is reflected in its strengths in the STEM disciplines, particularly agriculture, animal science, engineering, and environmental science.
 A growing student enrollment reflects the demand for North Carolina A&T’s programs in those areas as well as in the arts and sciences, business and economics, education, nursing, and technology.

 - Chancellor Harold L. Martin, Sr.